 2. Enhanced Product Recommendations

-AI can help banks decipher data and patterns to anticipate buyer behavior and make meaningful recommendations about the products and services that best suit the needs of each individual shopper.
+Banking AI can help banks decipher data and patterns to anticipate buyer behaviour and make meaningful recommendations about the products and services that best suit the needs of each individual shopper.
 For example, a cohort of buyers with similar salaries and lifestyles might express interest in retirement investment at a certain age or stage of life.
-Banks can learn from this cohort’s behaviour and tailor preferred investment solutions to surface to other individuals that look and behave like them.
+Banking AI can learn from this cohort’s behaviour and tailor preferred investment solutions to surface to other individuals that look and behave like them.